 Heart Health – Studies have shown that curcumin has anticoagulant (blood-thinning) properties that can help decrease blood clots in the heart, making it a helpful addition to your dog’s diet for a healthier cardiovascular system.

 Osteoarthritis – Senior dogs are susceptible to weak, stiff, and/or inflamed joints as a result of arthritis.
-These pups can benefit from the anti-inflammatory properties of turmeric.
+These pups can benefit from the anti-inflammatory properties of turmeric, and research is ongoing.
 Supplementing your dog’s diet with turmeric can improve his mobility and provide more freedom during his golden years.

 Types of Turmeric for Dogs